What are interpersonal skills in the workplace

 2. Conflict Management

-Different people solve conflict in different ways.
+Different people solve conflicts in different ways.
 With our unique experiences come different opinions and approaches on the subject.
 There are several techniques that help defuse and resolve these uncomfortable situations.

 Managers and/or people of responsibility over others should know the options available to them and what they can use to solve these inevitable conflicts.
 There are several different approaches to conflict resolution depending on the situation and the personalities of those involved in the disagreement.